DaixiZhu/vignette-XGBoost/README.md

 ## Repository Contents

-- `data/`
+### `data/`
 - contains the example dataset used in the vignette (iris data in CSV form).

+### `scripts/`
+Contains scripts used in the vignette analysis.

-- `scripts/`
+- `drafts/vignette-script.py`
-  - `drafts/vignette-script.py`: Python script that loads the dataset, trains the XGBoost classifier, makes predictions, and reports accuracy.
-This script mirrors the main steps in the notebook, with line-by-line comments for reproducibility.
+  Python script that loads the iris dataset, transforms labels, trains the XGBoost classifier, makes predictions, and prints test accuracy.
+This script mirrors the main steps shown in the notebook and includes line-by-line comments for clarity.

-- Notebook file (Jupyter)
+### Notebook File (Jupyter)

+- `scripts/drafts/scipt.ipynb`
-  - main vignette notebook that combines narrative text, code cells, and output.
-    It explains what the model does, walks through the analysis, and shows the final results.
+  This is the main vignette notebook.
+It combines explanation, code cells, and generated output.
+The notebook includes a summary of what the model does, demonstrates the full analysis pipeline, and presents final results.
-    (Update this line with the exact filename, e.g. `xgboost_iris_vignette.ipynb`.)

-- `img/` (optional)
+### `img/` (optional)
-  - figures generated from the analysis, such as feature-importance plots or confusion matrices, if used in the vignette.
+Figures generated from the analysis, such as potential feature-importance plots or confusion matrices (if added in the future).

-- `README.md`
+### `README.md`
-  - overview of the project, repository structure, and references.
+Overview of the project, repository structure, and references.

-- `.gitignore`, `LICENSE`
+### `.gitignore`, `LICENSE`
-  - standard project files created when the repository was initialized.
+Standard project files created when the repository was initialized.

 ## References